tpetricek/teaching/software-engineering-classes/continuous-integration/instructions.md

 your GitHub profile so that the two can work together.
 You will need to be able to create a new GitHub projects, clone the GitHub repository and push changes.

+If you are completing this work on your own machine, you will need to install Node.js from [https://nodejs.org](https://nodejs.org).
+You will then also need to install the Yarn package manager.
+You can follow the instructions from [https://classic.yarnpkg.com/en/docs/install/](https://classic.yarnpkg.com/en/docs/install/).
+This can also be done after installing Node using the following command:

+    npm install -g yarn

 ## Setting up Travis and GitHub

 1. Download the [sample repository (ZIP)][zip] and extract the files into a new folder